ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/migrate-to-ats-2.0.md

 * Add your app to ATS 2.0
 * Import and export your data
-* Configure the test settings
+* Configure the app settings

 Before starting with the update, please take notice of the following: